hb0424/Notes/GlobalEnglish/GlobalEnglish6.md

 I'm ready to plan next week's presentation to Belle Vie.
 RUPERT: Great!
 I am too.
 So, what are your thoughts?
-KENJI: Well, I think we should divide our presentation into three main parts: first, Belle Vie's mature products; second, new fragrances; and third, nonfragrances¡ªthat is, cosmetics and accessories.
+KENJI: Well, I think we should divide our presentation into three main parts: first, Belle Vie's mature products; second, new fragrances; and third, nonfragrancesâ€”that is, cosmetics and accessories.
 RUPERT: Good.
 That's just what I was thinking.
 KENJI: So let's start with mature products, specifically L'Amour.
 L'Amour's customer base shrinks more every year.